jmcerrejon/misapuntesde/src/2013/11/rachel-pi-get-all-the-knowledge-on-a-sd-card.md

 ---
 id: 319
 title: RACHEL Pi.
 Get all the knowledge on a SD Card.
+description: RACHEL Pi.
+Get all the knowledge on a SD Card.
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-11-25 17:00:00